sobolevn/dotfiles/README.md

 So, they are configured nice and smoothly.

 I also have `php`, `ruby`, `rust`, and `java` installed.
 But I am not using them on a daily basis.

 ## Infrastructure

 I try to containerize everything.
 So `docker` is my main development and deployment tool.
 You can install it from its [official site](https://docs.docker.com/docker-for-mac/) (`brew` [version](https://github.com/Homebrew/homebrew-core/blob/master/Formula/docker.rb) is also an option).

+I prefer to use `edge` version of `docker`.
+So, you will have to download it manually.

 However, I also use several databases and other services locally:

 - `postgresql` (with `postgis`)